hybridgroup/dreamforce500-leaderboard/README.md

 dreamforce500-leaderboard
 =========================

-Leaderboard for Cylon.js race demo in Dreamforce 2014

-Small express app made to track the leaders of the Cylon.js 500! race for Dreamforce 2014.
+Small express app that shows the Leaderboard for the Cylon.js race demo in Dreamforce 2014, The Cylon.js 500!

 This app displays a simple players leaderboard pulling the information pushed by [Cylon.js](cylonjs.com) robots demo from Salesforce.